minnojs/minno-time/documentation.markdown

 	]
 }
 ```
-#### Interactions: propositions
+#### Interactions: conditions

-Each proposition object has a `type` property that defines what type of evaluation to perform.
+Each condition object has a `type` property that defines what type of evaluation to perform.

-In addition, it has a `negate` property (false by default) that determines whether to activate the proposition when the evaluation is true or when it is false.
+In addition, it has a `negate` property (false by default) that determines whether to activate the condition when the evaluation is true or when it is false.

 **begin**:
 Automatically activated at the beginning of the trial, and is never fired again.